MMedFD: A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition: Experiments

+Whisper \cite{radford2023whisper} is a robust foundation model for speech recognition, pre-trained on a vast corpus of diverse multilingual audio.
+While it exhibits strong zero-shot capabilities in general domains, its performance often degrades when applied to specialized healthcare dialogues.
+This domain gap primarily stems from the high density of complex clinical terminology, medication names, and the conversational nuances inherent in spoken Chinese medical consultations.
+To mitigate this discrepancy and adapt the foundation model to our specific clinical domain, domain-specific fine-tuning is essential.

+To investigate the impact of model capacity on transcription accuracy, we selected three distinct architectures of the Whisper model: Small, Medium, and Large.
+The architectural specifications and parameter counts for these variants are detailed in Table~\ref{tab:whisper_params}.

-We fine-tuned Whisper-small~\cite{radford2023whisper} end-to-end on the Chinese training split for automatic speech recognition in healthcare dialogue.
-Role-concatenated audio streams were constructed by merging all user and agent turns separately, allowing long-context normalization and improved terminology coverage without requiring turn-level alignment.
-All models were trained monolingually on the Chinese portion of the corpus and evaluated on the held-out test split.
+We fine-tuned these models end-to-end utilizing the Chinese training split for healthcare dialogue ASR.
+Rather than processing isolated short utterances, we generated role-specific audio streams by independently concatenating all \textit{User} turns and \textit{Agent} turns.
+This formulation leverages the inherent long-context capabilities of the Whisper architecture, enabling better cross-utterance normalization and enhancing the capture of clinical terminology without necessitating strict turn-level alignment.
+All models were trained solely on the Chinese dataset to prevent catastrophic forgetting of the target language and evaluated on a held-out Chinese test split.